What Are New York City Tenant Rights?

 Mold occurs when old water damage lives in the walls of buildings.

-Mold is also dangerous to your health and should be addressed immediately by your landlord and they should also address the source to ensure that it is fully gone.
+Mold is also dangerous to your health and should be addressed immediately by your landlord, and they should also address the source to ensure that it is entirely gone.

 Repairs

-If these situations occur and your landlord does not remedy it in a timely manner, you can call 311 and address your claims.
+If these situations occur and your landlord does not remedy them promptly, you can call 311 and address your claims.

 Window Guards

-If you are a parent with children under the age of 10 years old, your landlord is required to install window guards in your apartment.
+If you are a parent with children under the age of 10, your landlord must install window guards in your apartment.

 When looking for an apartment to rent, be sure to let the landlord know that you have a child/children so that they know window guards must be installed.

-Also, be aware that window guards cannot be removed or altered once installed.
+Also, window guards cannot be removed or altered once installed.

 Protection From Crime

-Landlords are required by law to provide “minimal precautions” to protect you from potential intrusion and theft according to the Attorney General of New York.
+According to the Attorney General of New York, landlords are legally required to provide “minimal precautions” to protect you from potential intrusion and theft,

-Installed doors should lock and close on their own, entrance ways must be adequately lit, and if a bulk of tenants insist, a two-way intercom must be installed.
+Installed doors should lock and close on their own, entranceways must be adequately lit, and if most tenants insist, a two-way intercom must be installed.

-To learn more about signing a lease, read What to Expect at An Apartment Lease Signing in New York.
+Read What to Expect at An Apartment Lease Signing in New York to learn more about signing a lease.

 The Right to Have Roommates or Subletters

-If you are a New York City sole tenant and only person on your lease, who lives in a privately-owned building you have the right to share your home with a roommate, regardless if a person is a relative or not and their children.
+If you are a New York City sole tenant and the only person on your lease who lives in a privately owned building, you have the right to share your home with a roommate, regardless of whether the person is a relative or not their child.

-Additionally, you have the right to sublet your apartment if you reside in a privately-owned building that has four or more apartments and you are subletting for more than a period of at least 30-days or longer despite what your lease states.
+Additionally, you have the right to sublet your apartment if you reside in a privately-owned building with four or more apartments and are subletting for more than 30 days or longer, despite what your lease states.

-Again, this law does not cover tenants who live in subsidized housing and rent-controlled tenants.
+Again, this law does not cover tenants living in subsidized and rent-controlled housing.

 The Right to Privacy

-With a city of 8 million people, it will most likely not be quiet all the time, even during the hours you think it should.
+With a city of 8 million people, it will most likely not always be quiet, even during the hours you think it should be.

 The Right to Organize

-The saying “there is strength in numbers” holds true for most instances when it comes to the collective getting their demands met, including those of tenants living in a building.
+The saying “there is strength in numbers” holds for most instances when the collective meets their demands, including those of tenants living in a building.

-Forming a coalition of tenants who reside in the same building demanding solutions to problems is a great way to advocate for yourself as well as put pressure on management to meet the demands of the group.
+Forming a coalition of tenants who reside in the same building demanding solutions to problems is a great way to advocate for yourself and put pressure on management to meet the group's demands.

 The Right to a Day in Court Before Eviction

-As a tenant, you cannot be evicted from your apartment without your day in court.
+As a tenant, you cannot be evicted without your day in court.

-Your landlord is required to have a reason for eviction such as lease violation, the ending of a fixed term, or month to month lease with written notice or non-payment of rent.
+Your landlord must have a reason for eviction, such as lease violation, the ending of a fixed term, or a month-to-month lease with written notice or non-payment of rent.

 If the tenant does not solve the issue, the landlord is lawfully obligated to take them to court.